call286/AmigaSID/README.md

 Thanks to [LIV2](https://github.com/LIV2) and [GadgetUK](https://www.youtube.com/channel/UCRBWJ9JeJ3Q8ssn_ibii-Cg) for the help in this project.

 Use at your own risk!!!
-As of now (06.01.2021) i haven't tested that, not even ordered boards!
+~~As of now (06.01.2021) i haven't tested that, not even ordered boards!~~ Boards were kindly provided by SparxUK - Thanks mate!
+The boards worked fine on my A500 with a Zorro2 adapter and a NanoSwinSID.

 ## Jumper setting